How Does Creatine Monohydrate Work?

 to have less creatine than meat-eaters - simply because

-meats are a source of creatine as discussed above.
+meats are a natural source of creatine as discussed above.
 While

 the average person use up about 2 grams of creatine each